2016 Diamond League: Lausanne

 Orlando Ortega edged Olympic champion Omar McLeod to move to the top of the 110 m hurdles Diamond race.
 Olympic champion Elaine Thompson took the lead in the 100 m Diamond race with her win.
 In the women's field events Ivana Španović, Caterine Ibargüen, Valerie Adams and Madara Palameika all won to affirm near unbeatable leads in their events.
 Francine Niyonsaba won the 800 m in the absence of Olympic champion Caster Semenya.
-Abraham Kibiwott had his first Diamond League win in the absence of Olympic steeplechase champion Conseslus Kipruto.
+Abraham Kibiwot had his first Diamond League win in the absence of Olympic steeplechase champion Conseslus Kipruto.

 Paris

 The stand-out performance of the Paris Diamond League came from Ruth Jebet.
 After a dominant win at the Olympic Games, she turned her attention to breaking the steeplechase world record and duly achieved it with a time of 8:52.78 minutes – this was over six seconds faster than the previous mark set by Gulnara Samitova-Galkina (the only other woman who had run under nine minutes for the event).
 Genevieve LaCaze set an Oceanian record in sixth.
 Another fast race was the men's 3000 m, where Yomif Kejelcha won in a world under-20 record of 7:28.19 minutes.
 A third distance track event was also a highlight: Laura Muir improved her 1500 m national record with 3:55.22 minutes – a world lead, meet record and putting her 13th on the all-time lists.